CodeMarques/CodeMarques/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 19 years old and currently live in Brazil.
+  - 💬 I amn Ian Marques i have 19 years old and currently live in Brazil.
 I have basic knowledge of English and am currently learning about back-end, I have experience with editing and design.
 I have always been very attracted to human behavior and communication.

   - ⚡ I like reading, whether it's a good book or manga, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more accurate perception of things and to solving problems.